nebulastream/nebulastream/docs/design/20241011_source_server.md

 This decoupling prevents tasks that are CPU-bound to hog threads and being unable to respond to external requests.
 At the same time, threads that do blocking I/O calls (e.g., asking for a disk page, making a request to S3, etc.) stall compute threads or other threads that could issue I/O requests the meantime.

-### Async I/O
+## Async I/O
 Now that we have a separate thread pool for I/O operations, we need to define operations and decide how to schedule them on this pool.
-With the assumption that we mostly do I/O when dealing with sources, we are mostly **waiting** for something to happen in the background.
+With the assumption that we primarily do I/O when dealing with sources, we are **waiting** for something to happen in the background for most of the time.
 At some point in each source, we call a client like `doRequest()` and then we are blocking on this call.
-The CPU does not have any insight information on what we are waiting on, so if we are unlucky, we block the CPU with our I/O.
+The CPU does not have any insight information on what we are waiting on, so if we are unlucky and the CPU does not give another thread a time slice, we block the CPU with our I/O.

 An improvement to this would be to to put the thread to sleep by using mechanisms like `std::future` and have another thread run while we wait on the I/O to complete.
 However, this still has the thread where the call was invoked from occupied, so this exact thread is not free to use for other tasks.
 If we assume a limited pool of threads, which we strive to have, we could still end up in the situation where all available I/O threads are sleeping, waiting for blocking I/O to complete.
+During this time, no other I/O tasks can make progress.

 It would be nice to have a mechanism to pause/resume a function waiting for external I/O **without** occupying a thread while waiting for data to arrive.
-That's what coroutines give us with C++20.
+That's what coroutines give us from C++20 onwards.
 They enable us to suspend and resume functions while they are running, preserving their state.
 C++20 introduced three new keywords, namely `co_await`, `co_yield` and `co_return`.
 `co_await` pauses execution and awaits another coroutine that it calls (lower-level code), `co_yield` yields a value to the caller without returning to the caller (think python generators), `co_return` signals termination of the coroutine.
 Coroutines provide an elegant way to implement async I/O while allowing it to look like sequential execution.
 Before coroutines existed, one had to use chains of callbacks that were invoked when asynchronous operations returned to the calling function.

-Utilizing these mechanisms of pausing/resuming execution, we are now able to for external events to happen (like a TCP socket filling a buffer, or a disk page to be copied into memory) without occupying a thread.
+Utilizing these mechanisms of pausing/resuming execution, we are now able to wait for external events to happen in the background, without occupying a thread (like a TCP socket filling a buffer, or a disk page to be copied into memory).
-In important thing to note is that we should avoid running blocking operations by yielding control regularly.
+An important thing to note is that we should avoid running blocking operations by yielding control regularly.
 Otherwise, we block a thread, possibly preventing other async operations from making progress.
 To the contrary, if we are able to isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent tasks can be scheduled on relatively few threads.